delta-io/delta/kernel/USER_GUIDE.md

 A few working examples to read Delta tables within a single process are available [here](https://github.com/delta-io/delta/tree/master/kernel/examples).

 #### Important Note
 * All the Delta protocol-level details are encoded in the rows returned by `Scan.getScanFiles` API, but you do not have to understand them in order to read the table data correctly.
-All you need is to get the physical Parquet file details from the scan file row and read the data from the Parquet file and return as `ColumnarBatch` format.
+All you need is to get the physical Parquet file details from the scan file row, read the data from the Parquet file, and return in `ColumnarBatch` format.
 The physical data can be converted into the data in the logical data of the table using [`Scan.transformPhysicalData`](https://delta-io.github.io/delta/snapshot/kernel-api/java/io/delta/kernel/Scan.html#transformPhysicalData-io.delta.kernel.client.TableClient-io.delta.kernel.data.Row-io.delta.kernel.data.Row-io.delta.kernel.utils.CloseableIterator-).
 Transformation to logical data involves adding partition column data, deleting rows that are marked as deleted by the scan file deletion vector.
-In the future, there will be more information (that is, more columns) added to these rows, but your code will not have to change to accommodate those changes.
+In the future, there will be more information (i.e. more columns) added to these logical data returned, but your code will not have to change to accommodate those changes.
 This is the major advantage of the abstractions provided by Delta Kernel.

 * Observe that the same `TableClient` instance `myTableClient` is passed multiple times whenever a call to Delta Kernel API is made.
 The reason for passing this instance for every call is because it is the connector context, it should maintained outside of the Delta Kernel APIs to give the connector control over the `TableClient`.